 It's August.
 It is hot.
 It is humid.
 Mosquitoes everywhere.
 Summer in Japan can be a real pain.
-It always makes me wonder how in the world people back in the days survived without air conditioning.
+It always makes me wonder how in the world people back in the days survived this heat without air conditioning.

 Dancing and stunning fireworks are part of the festivals, too.

 Besides Matsuri, it is quite common for everyone in urban area to take a trip to their grandparents or relatives in the countryside.
 It lets everyone forget the hustle and bustle of city life.

 At night after taking a bath at onsen (hotspring), you look up to the stars with the soothing sound of wind chime and the scent of mosquito repellent coil, and you are fanning yourself in Yukata... this is when I love Japanese summer.